First Period After Pregnancy – A Guide for New Moms

 One of the many perks of pregnancy is – no periods for nine months!
 A pregnant woman enjoys a nice break from this monthly visitor, but once her baby arrives, she can expect her periods to return anytime.
 If you have recently given birth to an adorable little one, no doubt you must be having a great time with him.
-And having your periods go on an extended vacation during this time must be keeping you extra happy.
-But, you can expect your periods after a few weeks of your delivery.
+Having your period go on an extended vacation during this time must keep you extra happy.
+But you can expect your periods after a few weeks of your delivery.
+Your first period after pregnancy may come with various surprises.
 In order to know when you can expect your periods after this delivery, read this article.
 We shall discuss all that you need to know about periods after childbirth.

-When Can You Expect Your First Period After Delivery?
+When Do You Get Your Period After Childbirth?

-You can expect your period to return within 6 to 8 weeks of giving birth, i.e., if you are not breastfeeding your baby.
-However, if you are exclusively breastfeeding your baby, you may not have your period until you stop breastfeeding.
+You can expect your 1st period after birth to return within 6 to 8 weeks of giving birth, i.e., if you are not breastfeeding your baby (1).
+For those who opt for exclusive breastfeeding, the return of your first period may be delayed for several months.
+If you continue breastfeeding, your period might not return for 1 to 2 years.
+Basically, you may not have your period until you stop breastfeeding.
 Exclusive breastfeeding here means that your baby is only on breast milk.
 In some women, periods return within a couple of months of giving birth, whether they are breastfeeding or not.

 Why Don’t Breastfeeding Moms Get Their Periods Early?

-Most new mothers do not get their periods after delivery while breastfeeding because of the hormonal changes.
-The hormone prolactin, which is present in breastfeeding moms, is essential for the production of breast milk.
-This hormone suppresses the reproductive hormones.
+Most new mothers do not get their periods after delivery while breastfeeding fully for three to six months or longer because of the hormonal changes.
+This is called lactational amenorrhea.
+Exclusive breastfeeding means that the infant depends solely on breastfeeding for nutrition and all sucking requirements.
+Regular breastfeeding suppresses the release of hormones that trigger your body to start the monthly processes for a new pregnancy (5).
 Therefore, in the dearth of reproductive hormones, no eggs are released for fertilization.
 Without the egg, there is no menstruation.
 Thus, breastfeeding moms do not get their periods quickly.

 Will Your Period Be Different After Pregnancy?

 Be prepared to expect and experience some changes in your period after pregnancy.
 This is because your body will be in the process of adjusting to your menstrual cycle after delivery.
-You may experience some of the following:
+You may experience some of the following (6):

-- Your period may be more painful than your earlier menstrual cycles.
+- Your first period after postpartum may be more painful than your earlier menstrual cycles.

 - You may have a heavy period after pregnancy in comparison to your usual period.